Rotsund Chapel

-Rotsund Chapel (Rotsund kapell) is a parish church of the Church of Norway in Nordreisa Municipality in Troms og Finnmark county, Norway.
+Rotsund Chapel (Rotsund kapell) is a parish church of the Church of Norway in Nordreisa Municipality in Troms county, Norway.
 It is located in the village of Rotsund.
 It is one of the two churches for the Nordreisa parish which is part of the Nord-Troms prosti (deanery) in the Diocese of Nord-Hålogaland.
 The red, wooden church was built in a long church style in 1932.
 The building cost a total of 40,200 kr and it was designed by the Oslo architect Harald Sund.
 The church seats about 240 people.